redislabs-training/ru204/admin-training/lab-setup/vm-config-stage-3/README.md

 ## Create the VM

-Create a new VM from the ***admin-training-2*** instance template (or image of same name) by gcloud or GCP console.
+Create a new VM from ***admin-training-2*** instance template (or image of same name) by gcloud or GCP console.

-Steps are for gcloud with instance template:
+Steps for gcloud with instance template:

 1. Open Cloud Shell.